Repository Analysis

 writes them or reports drift.

-metadata, and writes .code-ethos/gemini/prompt-pack.json.
+and runtime metadata, and writes .coding-ethos/gemini/prompt-pack.json.

-helper and compiled policy entrypoints. cutover also syncs Claude, Codex, and
+to the Go helper and compiled policy entrypoints. cutover also syncs Claude, Codex, and

 Gemini repo-local agent hook settings, verifies the git wrapper path, and